Why High-Quality Cabins Deliver Strong ROI

 Flexibility.
 The cost-of-living crisis, pandemic legacy and a new generation fed by social media have altered consumer behaviour and extended the season, but savvy glamping operators can respond by staying flexible and engaging with guests on new platforms.
 Over 50% of Canopy & Stars incoming enquiries are currently looking for flexibility on booking terms.

 Visit industry trade shows such as the Glamping Show and Farm Business Innovation show.
-Tickets are normally free and you will meet a whole host of suppliers from Cedarwood Hot Tub manufacturers to discussing the glamourous infrastructure of eco loos, sewerage and solar panels.
+Tickets are normally free and you will meet a whole host of suppliers from Hot Tub manufacturers to discussing the glamourous infrastructure of eco loos, sewerage and solar panels.
 Not to mention listening to seminar talks on subjects such as Glamping legislation- licenses- 28-day rule to diversifying for the first time from specialists who know the glamping, business and tourism industry inside and out.

 The right site is the keystone to a glamping venture.
 This may be obvious but the sighting of your spaces must be in the right place and proximity from neighbours, infrastructure, access, and even the nearest pub can have a bearing on the final location for your cabin and its success.